jwijnker/ConsoleCommander/README.md

 		private void sampleRequestFromList()
 		{
+		    // Ask the user to pick an item from the list provided.
-		    var person = this.requestItem(people, p => $"{ p.name } {p.surname} ", "Pick a friend", 1);
+		    // BEWARE: use index value, starts with 0! var person = this.requestItem(people, p => $"{ p.name } {p.surname} ", "Pick a friend", 1);

 		    this.WriteLine($"{person.name} is your new friend.");